Articles

 Maryland law recognizes that where an individual engages in extreme and outrageous conduct that is so far beyond the bounds of human decency, and what society is prepared to recognize as reasonable, then then a person that has sustained emotional damage as a result of that outrageous conduct may recover damages.
 The circumstances in which courts have found such conduct to be actionable are so rare that the claim essentially does not exist.
 Certainly [a party] “is never liable … where he has done no more than to insist upon his legal rights in a permissible way, even though he is well aware that such insistence is certain to cause emotional distress.’”
 1. So long as an insurance company is denying a claim, delaying a claim or minimizing a claim based on some passably objective reason, Maryland law does not recognize any legal action for claims related conduct, even where it causes great distress.
 It may well be that in a singular circumstance, that has not yet occurred, an insurance claims adjuster, engages in some outrageous, unbelievably vindictive conduct that causes unbelievable, permanent damage to a claimant and that a suit against that insurance representative or the insurance company could potentially be successful.
 As Attorney Eric T. Kirk will tell you.

 Certainly in the typical personal injury case, the injured individual is entitled to recover both economic and non-economic damages.
 Here, an injured person can expect to receive compensation for medical expenses, lost wages, compensation for physical and emotional distress, discomfort, and pain.
 The law recognizes compensation for these losses where they are due to a cognizable personal injury.
 Non-economic damages certainly take into account frustration, consternation, embarrassment, aggravation that are associated with the loss of the disruption of one’s life insurance.
-The law at this point has not recognized a separate claim for consternation, aggravation, distress, anxiety and frustration result from the claims process.
+The law at this point has not recognized a separate claim for consternation, aggravation, distress, anxiety and frustration that result from the claims process.

 I’ve made a career of battling insurance companies, to ensure fair compensation for those I represent.
 Personal injury claims can be maddening, and often counsel, and a lawsuit are required.
 I’d be happy to take a complimentary look at your claim and offer my opinions and advice. feel free to contact me today to schedule a discussion.